apache/mxnet/docs/tutorials/gluon/mnist.md

 In this tutorial, we will configure the data loader to feed examples in batches of 100.

 An image batch is commonly represented as a 4-D array with shape `(batch_size, num_channels, height, width)`.
-This convention is denoted by "BCHW", and it is the default in MXNet.
+This convention is denoted by "NCHW", and it is the default in MXNet.
 For the MNIST dataset, each image has a size of 28x28 pixels and one color channel (grayscale), hence the shape of an input batch will be `(batch_size, 1, 28, 28)`.

 Another important consideration is the order of input samples.
-When feeding training examples, it is critical not feed samples with the same label in succession since doing so can slow down training.
+When feeding training examples, it is critical not feed samples with the same label in succession since doing so can slow down training progress.
-Data iterators take care of this issue by randomly shuffling the inputs.
+Data iterators, i.e., instances of [`DataLoader`](https://mxnet.incubator.apache.org/api/python/gluon/data.html#mxnet.gluon.data.DataLoader), take care of this issue by randomly shuffling the inputs.
 Note that we only need to shuffle the training data -- for validation data, the order does not matter.

 The following code initializes the data iterators for the MNIST dataset.